 By: Tim Gribbin, MEd, ATC*

 Joining the military is a big decision and can be stressful.
-Basic training is going to be physically, mentally, and emotionally difficult, and people often ask us at HPRC, “what can I do to get ready for boot camp?”
-I’ll leave the mental and emotional training to the mental and social fitness experts, and those who have been through training.
+Basic training is physically, mentally, and emotionally difficult, and people often ask HPRC, “What can I do to get ready for boot camp?”
+I’ll leave the mental and emotional training to those experts and the people who’ve been through training.
 But I can take the physical training part.
 The short answer is “exercise smart.”

 Get into shape

 Getting into good physical shape is very important for basic training.
 Recruits who enter training in poor physical shape, usually identified by slow run times, are at a greater risk for injury during training than recruits who enter in top shape.
 In addition, being in good physical shape can make the physical training part easier.
-Not easy, because basic training is designed to be difficult, but it won’t be the runs that bring you down.
-If you are physically prepared, it can free up your energy to focus on other areas that are more difficult for you.
+(Not easy, because basic training is designed to be difficult, but it won’t be the running that brings you down.)
+If you’re physically prepared, you can free up your energy to focus on other areas that are more difficult for you.

 Make a training plan

-Now that you have your end goal of passing your Service’s PFT, you need to start training.
-You can use HPRC’s Physical Fitness Training Series to help design your program.
-When it comes to running, remember that more is not always better.
-There’s a large number of recruits who sustain a stress fracture in the first couple weeks of training because they were running 3 miles a day every day, right up until the day they shipped to boot camp.
-The first weeks of any Service’s basic training ramp up to reduce the risk of injury to less-fit people, but if you come in overtrained, the military training can be the tipping point that gives you a stress fracture.
+Now that you have your goal to pass your Service’s PFT, you need to start training.
+You can use HPRC’s Physical Fitness Training series to help design your program.
+When it comes to running, remember that more isn’t always better.
+A large number of recruits get stress fractures in the first couple weeks of training from running 3 miles a day, every day, right up until when they ship out to boot camp.
+The first weeks of any Service’s basic training ramp up to reduce the risk of injury to less-fit recruits, but if you come in overtrained, the military training can be the tipping point that gives you a stress fracture.

 Use the 10% rule to progress your running training.
 Don’t increase your running mileage more than 10% a week to reduce your risk of injury during your pre-basic preparation.
-So if you ran a total of 6 miles one week, you should only run 6.6 miles the next.
-There’s a little flexibility, so you could do 6.75 (because it’s a round number) and still be OK.
-It’s a general guideline to keep people from doing too much too fast.
-Generally speaking, you won’t run more than a few miles at a time during basic, so using a “Couch to 5K or 10K” running program from a free fitness app should work well.
+So if you run a total of 6 miles one week, you should only run 6.6 miles the next week.
+There’s a little flexibility, so you could do 6.75 (because it’s a round number) and still be okay.
+It’s a general guideline to keep you from doing too much too fast.
+Generally, you won’t run more than a few miles at a time during basic training, so using a “couch to 5k or 10k” running program from a free fitness app should work well.

-As you’re planning your workouts, remember to spend some time focusing on both muscular strength and muscular endurance, while progressing your cardio consistently through the whole program.
-If you plan early enough and give yourself 3–4 months to train before you ship, that should be plenty of time to prepare for training.
+As you plan your workouts, remember to spend some time focusing on both muscular strength and muscular endurance, while progressing your cardio consistently through the whole program.
+If you plan early enough and give yourself 3–4 months to train before you ship out, that should be plenty of time to prepare for basic training.

 Focus on injury prevention

 If your pre-boot camp training goes according to plan, you should be in good physical shape when you ship out.
 It’s possible that the physical training part of boot camp is easy for you, and your fitness might decline a little bit.
 This is common for fit people because the training needs to be a “one-size-fits-all” type so the less-fit people don’t get hurt.
-You’ll get it back the further you get into your training, and all will be right with the fitness world.
+You’ll return to your previous fitness level the further you get into your training.

 If you have any questions about how to prepare for basic training, officer candidate school, or any other entry-level military training, please submit your question to HPRC’s Ask the Expert, and we’ll get back to you in about a week.